-If you have made a reservation through a travel agent, please contact them direct to cancel your booking.
+If you have made a reservation through a travel agent, please contact them directly to cancel your booking.

-We look forwards to seeing you when COVID-19 has been defeated.
+We look forward to seeing you when COVID-19 has been defeated.

 Originally a coaching inn, The French Horn has been providing hospitality for over 200 years.